EUROPEAN PARLIAMENT AMBASSADOR SCHOOLS

 It is free for your school or college to take part in this programme.

-WhY Should You Sign Up?
+Why Should You Sign Up?

 It is free for your school or college to take part in this programme.

-discuss how it would work in your school or college
+Discuss how it would work in your school or college

 “It was really empowering to show people the various ways that you can be involved in influencing political decisions, rather than a default onto protesting and political activism, showing that political discourse can be influenced through a nuanced debate on science policy as much as through a placard.”